ArcaneNibble/cnoidal/format_notes.md

 `dstlen` is also used to compute the size of temporary buffers to use while decompressing (reallocating every time a larger `dstlen` is encountered), and <span style="color:red">if `srclen` ever exceeds this buffer size then a heap overflow occurs.</span>

-<span style="color:red">TODO CHECK ME Unlike in the contents of data blocks, if a variable-sized integer happens to exceed 16 bytes, an array on the stack is overflowed.</span>
+<span style="color:red">Unlike in the contents of data blocks, if a variable-sized integer happens to exceed 16 bytes, an array on the stack is overflowed.</span>

 Unlike LXT2, it is never possible to _directly_ store uncompressed data.
 One of the supported compression mechanisms must be used.
 However, uncompressed data can be stored inside the custom LZMA container.